CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeMembers( members:(Carbon.Pointer.Class | string)[] ):Promise<Carbon.HTTP.Response.Class>
 ```

-Remove the specified resources URI or Pointers as members of the container.
+Remove the specified resources URI or Pointers as members of the current container.

 *Parameters*